nemmtor/love-matcher/README.md

 It sends post request with names to [api](https://github.com/nemmtor/love-matcher-api/blob/master/README.md), after receiving respond it routes to result view.

-What is nice about it is that you can send result link to your crush so they will see the result without filling the form.

 ## Tech stack

 - React